 In this webinar, Jeannine covers several essentials which you should consider once you start thinking about opening a second coworking space.

-Below you can find the recording and a recap of the content.
+Below you can find a recap of the webinar and a link to access the video recording.

 Know who you are and who you’re for